 Additionally, Rhode Island will include students with disabilities, English learners, and students who are economically disadvantaged.
-Although it is not required for the accountability determination, consistent with 200.16(a)(2), Rhode Island will also provide performance data in its report cards for the including following subgroups: students experiencing homelessness, students in foster care, students in the juvenile justice system, and military dependent students.
+Although it is not required for the accountability determination, consistent with b.

-b.
 If applicable, describe any additional subgroups of students other than the statutorily required subgroups (i.e., economically disadvantaged students, students from major racial and ethnic groups, children with disabilities, and English learners) used in the Statewide accountability system.